horejsek/python-sqlpuzzle/README.markdown

  * `straight_join`
  * `high_priority`

 All these methods have one param `allow` by which you can turn off that select option.
-Not all of them works for every database.
+Useful when you want in some condition turn it off.

 ```python
 sql = sqlpuzzle.select_from('table')